vstakhov/libucl/README.md

 ## Introduction

-After long live with XML format I've finally decided to improve the configuration system to avoid various issues related to the configuration extending and readability.
-In this post I try to describe the main features and principles of the configuration language which I've called `UCL` - universal configuration language.
+This document describes the main features and principles of the configuration language called `UCL` - universal configuration language.

 ## Basic structure